Confused-APE/Confused-APE.github.io/_posts/2024-07-16-AD_Kerberos_Authentication.md

 - Validates the IP address from TGT with the IP address it recieved the messages from.
 - Validates if TGT is not expired.

 If the validation is successful, TGS create two message and send back to User.
+Once message is Service Ticket which is encrypted with service secret which is derived from service account password associated with a SPN.

 ![Step 4](/images/2024-07-16-AD_Kerberos_Authentication/4.png)